lbnl-science-it/scienceit-docs/README.md

 ## Pushing changes

 Pushing changes to the github repository will automatically run `mkdocs build` and publish the generated html pages on github pages.
-These are hosted on the `gh-pages` brach while the markdown source of the documentation lies on the `main` branch.
+These are hosted on the `gh-pages` branch while the markdown source of the documentation lies on the `main` branch.

 This is achieved through Gihub Actions workflow file `.github/workflows/ci.yml`.